Chinda Sutemi: Diplomatic career

-In 1915, while Count Chinda Sutemi was the Japanese Ambassador to the United States he greeted the visiting Japanese statesmen Baron Eiichi Shibusawa when Shibusawa visited New York City.
-The 1915 photo illustration to the right presents Chinda at the event honoring the visit of Baron Shibusawa which was attended by two former U.S. Presidents Theodore Roosevelt and William Howard Taft.
+Ambassador Chinda Sutemi and his wife Japanese Viscountess Chinda Iwa were two of the diplomats involved with the Japanese gifting of the cherry blossom trees to Washington, D.C. in 1912.

 Chinda served as ambassador to the United Kingdom from 1916 to 1920, during which time he also took part in the Japanese delegation to the Paris Peace Conference, 1919.
 He was part of the Commission on Colonial Mandates, which drafted a mandates system that would subject of approval by the League of Nations members.

-In January 1919, Sutemi wrote to Chaim Weizmann that, "the Japanese government gladly takes note of the Zionism aspiration to extend in Palestine a national home for the Jewish people and they look forward with a sympathetic interest to the realization of such desire upon the basis proposed."
+In January 1919, Chinda wrote to Chaim Weizmann that, "the Japanese government gladly takes note of the Zionism aspiration to extend in Palestine a national home for the Jewish people and they look forward with a sympathetic interest to the realization of such desire upon the basis proposed."

 In 1919, he was a plenipotentiary ambassador for Japan in its delegation to the Paris Peace Conference where he signed the Treaty of Versailles and advocated for racial equality.

 In 1921, Chinda was selected by Imperial Household Minister Makino Nobuaki to serve as Grand Master of Crown Prince Hirohito's Household.
 When the Crown Prince acceded to the throne in 1926, Chinda was appointed Grand Master of the Empress's Household, before being promoted to Grand Chamberlain to the Emperor in March 1927.
 He was one of the Emperor's closest advisors during his early reign.
 Chinda died on 16 January 1929.

 He was also a Methodist minister.